-We alsofurther showed thatanother example ofusing our extended gene annotation can provide better stratification of gene expression from mutational signals in cancer patients compared to single annotation categories.
-WedefinitionsSpecifically combined the mutational and expression profiles from large cohorts, such as TCGA, and found that mutational status in our extended gene definition can explain the expression differences for a larger number of genes than other annotations, such as annotations of coding sequences (CDS).
+Our extended gene definitions can also be used for differential expression analysis based on mutation status .
+For example, we combined the mutation and expression profiles from large cohorts, such as TCGA, and found that mutation status in our extended gene definition can better explain the expression differences for a larger number of genes than other annotations, such as annotations of coding sequences (CDS).
 One example of the explanatory potential of the extended gene is seen for the splicing factor SRSF3, which has been shown to affect liver cancer progression \{cite}.
-In HepG2, aggregating mutational burden within its extended gene annotation exhibits greater significance relative to gene expression, compared to any single annotation category (p=xxx, one sided Wilcoxon test).
+In HepG2, aggregating mutations within its extended gene annotation exhibits greater significance relative to gene expression, compared to any single annotation category (p=xxx, one sided Wilcoxon test).

 One can get a physical sense of the importance of the extended gene environment by looking at a situation where a genomic variant rearranges the extended gene structure without affecting coding regions.
 We found such an example in the breast cancer cell line T47D, where a 130Kb heterozygous deletion changes the chromosome to link a distal enhancer to the promoter and results in the activation of the well-known oncogene ERBB4 (Fig. 2F).
 (The enhancer not being connected ERBB4 in normal breast tissue.)
-This heterozygous deletion is located around 45Kb downstream from the ERBB4 promoter region and potentially merges two Hi-C TADs in an allele-specific way.
+We found that this heterozygous deletion is located around 45Kb downstream from the ERBB4 promoter region and potentially merges two Hi-C TADs in an allele-specific way.
 We tested this hypothesis through CRISPR editing, by excising an 86bp sequence that contains the CTCF binding sites at the boundary of the two Hi-C TADs from the wild-type allele in T47D cells.
 This excision confirmed the elevated ERBB4 expression upon CRISPR deletion (as measured by PCR).

 Leveraging ENCODE networks to prioritize key regulators

 Building on the extended gene annotation, we constructed detailed regulatory networks linking genomic elements.
 Specifically, we built both distal and proximal networks linking TFs to genes.
 This was accomplished either directly by TF-promoter binding or indirectly via TF-enhancer-gene interactions in each cell type (see suppl. sect. xxx).
-We then pruned the full network to the strongest interactions using a signal shape algorithm which keeps the strongest peaks by weighting their occurrence by the general TF binding profiles (see suppl. sect. xxx).
+We then pruned the full network to the strongest interactions using a signal shape algorithm which keeps the strongest peaks by weighting their occurrence by the general TF binding profiles \cite{TIP}.sect. xxx).
 In addition, we merged each cell-type specific networks to form a generalized network.
 Similarly, we also defined an RNA-binding protein (RBP) network from eCLIP experiments.
 Compared to others, our ENCODE TF and RBP networks can capture more literature-supported regulations and correlate better with knockdown experiments (see suppl. sect. xxx).